 5. Intuitive Notifications will serve as a ‘sweet’ surprise to users

 Unlike the previous Android OS versions which included dull, boring notifications; Android L will have smarter and more interactive notifications.
 The best part is that the notifications would no longer be locked to the app’s notifications bar.
-Instead they would be a showcased as a key component of the device’s lock screen.
-Moreover, the Visibility Controls will enable the app user to manage the type of notifications that are displayed on the lock screen.
+Instead, they would be a showcased as a key component of the device’s lock screen.
+Moreover, the Visibility Controls will enable the app used to manage the type of notifications that are displayed on the lock screen.
 This would assure complete privacy and security of the information that’s being displayed as notifications.
 As an added advantage, the users would also be able to perform common tasks via the notification itself.

-With the launch of Android Lollipop, Android app designers will be capable of designing apps that can run on Android devices which comprise of over 4GB of RAM.
+With the launch of Android Lollipop, Android app designers will be capable of designing apps that can run on Android devices which comprise over 4GB of RAM.
 These apps will be quite similar to the heavy programs that usually run on desktops or laptops.

 Witnessing a 63% global market share of smartphone and tablet shipments, Android has undoubtedly become one of the most used devices among hand-held gadget fans.
 As an Android app designer, you can leverage Android L for creating apps that would not only offer you complete work satisfaction but will even work as a magic wand for meeting your client’s customized requirements.